Hastings United

 • Local Competitions (1893 - 1904) - Hastings, Eastbourne & District League (1896 - 1904 / 1908 - 1914) - East Sussex League (1904 - 1908 / 1950 - 1952) - Sussex County League (1920 - 1927 / 1952 - 1985) - Southern Amateur League (1927 - 1946) - Corinthian League (1946 - 1948) - Hastings League (1949 - 1950) - Southern League (1985 - 2004) - Isthmian League (2004 - Present)

-The present Hastings United club was originally founded as Rock-a-Nore in 1893, during a meeting held at the London Trader on 22 August.
-The team played in colours of blue and white and were nicknamed the ‘Tanfrocks’, club members were mostly fishermen and boatmen from the Old Town and the East Hill was used for home games.
+The present Hastings United club traces its origins to Rock-a-Nore, founded in 1893 following a meeting held at the London Trader on 22 August.
+The team played in blue and white and were nicknamed the “Tanfrocks”.
+Its members were predominantly fishermen and boatmen from the Old Town, and the East Hill was used as the club’s home ground.

-The club entered the Carlisle Cup for the 1893-94 season after beating St Marys 7-1 in a qualifying game and won the competition in 1895, only their second season in existence; the club went on to win the competition for another two successive seasons, before focusing on the Hastings, Eastbourne & District League, which they became founder members of in 1896 and forming a reserve side to compete in the Carlisle Cup.
+Rock-a-Nore entered the Carlisle Cup in the 1893–94 season after defeating St Mary’s 7–1 in a qualifying match.
+Remarkably, the club won the competition in 1895, only its second season in existence, and went on to retain the trophy for the next two seasons.
+In 1896 the club became a founder member of the Hastings, Eastbourne & District League and formed a reserve side to continue competing in the Carlisle Cup.

 Rock-a-Nore FC 1910-11

-After the war, the club reformed in 1919 and made a return to local football.
-The Sussex Junior Cup was won in 1920, after beating Allen West 2-0 in a final played at Eastbourne, where the crowd was reported to be 3000, with around 800 from Hastings.
-The Rocks successful return saw them invited to become founder members of the Sussex County League, which they accepted.
-It was reported in May 1920 that the club were to be renamed Hastings Rock-a-Nore and were working with the Sports Association to find a suitable ground for senior football.
-The Pilot Field was purchased and the club played their first game here on 11 September on what was to later become the upper pitch, losing to Chichester in front of a crowd of 1000.
+This successful return led to an invitation to become founder members of the Sussex County League, which the club accepted.
+In May 1920 it was announced that the club would be renamed Hastings Rock‑a‑Nore and was working with the Sports Association to secure a suitable ground for senior football.
+The Pilot Field was purchased, and the club played its first match there on 11 September, losing to Chichester in front of a crowd of 1,000.

 Hastings & St Leonards FC 1948